Understanding your mortgage options

 Once you think through your goals and determine how much you can comfortably afford to pay each month, then it’s time to choose a mortgage.
 With so many different mortgages available, choosing one may seem overwhelming.
-The good news is that when you work with a responsible Glossary Term: lender who can clearly explain your options, you can better select a mortgage that is right for your financial situation.
+The good news is that when you work with a responsible lender who can clearly explain your options, you can better select a mortgage that is right for your financial situation.

 When might a fixed-rate mortgage make sense?

-Example: In a 5/1 ARM, the “5” stands for the five-year “introductory period,” during which the interest rate remains fixed.
-The “1” shows that the interest rate is subject to adjustment once per year after the introductory period and for the remainder of the loan term.
+Example: In a 5/1 ARM, the 5 stands for the five-year introductory period, during which the interest rate remains fixed.
+The 1 shows that the interest rate is subject to adjustment once per year after the introductory period and for the remainder of the loan term.

 About the introductory period: The rate on this kind of loan tends to be lower during the introductory period, which could mean a lower starting monthly payment.
-However, when the introductory period ends, your rate will go up or down depending on changes in the financial Glossary Term: index to which your loan is associated.
+However, when the introductory period ends, your rate will go up or down depending on changes in the financial index to which your loan is associated.
 If considering an ARM, carefully consider your ability to handle potential increases to your rate, and consequently, your monthly principal and interest payment.

-Caps: ARMs have two kinds of Glossary Term: rate caps.
-Glossary Term: Adjustment caps limit how much your rate can go up or down in any single adjustment period, limiting how much your loan payment can change when it adjusts.
-Glossary Term: Lifetime caps establish a maximum, and minimum, interest rate over the entire life of a loan.
-Many caps allow a significant increase in each adjustment period and over the life of the loan, so despite having a cap, the increase in the monthly payment allowable under the cap may still result in “payment shock.”
-Such an increase may make it difficult, or impossible, for you to pay your mortgage on time if interest rates rise.
+Caps: ARMs have both a periodic adjustment cap and a lifetime interest rate cap.
+Periodic adjustment caps limit how much a rate can increase in any given period.
+Most ARMs today only adjust annually, so a periodic adjustment cap is also known as an annual adjustment cap.
+Many caps allow a significant increase in each adjustment period and over the life of the loan, so despite having a cap, the increase in the monthly payment allowable under the cap may still result in payment shock.
+Such an increase may make it difficult, or impossible, for your to pay your mortgage on time if interest rates rise.
 If you’re considering an ARM, find out what the caps would be and then run the numbers to see if you could still comfortably afford the monthly payments allowable under the rate caps.

 When might a Hybrid ARM make sense?